pfptcommunity/pfptcommunity/README.md

 ## Identity Governance and other IAM

 Identity governance is about making sure each person has exactly the access they need to do their jobs without causing risk to the organization.
-The Proofpoint Very Attacked Person (VAP) data can be easily integrated into your IGA solution to enhance the IGA dataset for decission making.
+The Proofpoint Very Attacked Person (VAP) data can be easily integrated into your IGA solution to enhance the IGA dataset for decision making.
 IGA calculates risk scores for users based on authorizations/access.
 It makes a lot of sense to enrich the data with VAP data.
 See:
 - [TAP People API](#TAP-API)